 2. Get up and go to sleep at the same time every day.

-Fortunately those geniuses over at Apple have devised a little reminder system to help you do this.
+Fortunately, those geniuses over at Apple have devised a little reminder system to help you avoid sleep-disrupting “blue light”

 If you go to the “Clock” app on your iPhone, and select “bedtime”